-Vortex solitons in atomic-molecular Bose-Einstein condensates with a square-optical-lattice potential
+Vortex Solitons in Atomic–Molecular Bose–Einstein Condensates with a Square-Optical-Lattice Potential

-• We propose a theoretical framework, based on the two-component Gross-Pitaevskii equation (GPE), for the investigation of vortex solitons (VSs) in hybrid atomic-molecular Bose-Einstein condensates under the action of the stimulated Raman-induced photoassociation and square-optical-lattice potential.
-Stationary solutions of the coupled GPE system are obtained by means of the imaginary-time integration, while the temporal dynamics are simulated using the fourth-order Runge-Kutta algorithm.
-The analysis reveals stable rhombus-shaped VS shapes, with topological charges m = 1 and 2 of the atomic component.
+• Abstract We propose a theoretical framework, based on the two-component Gross–Pitaevskii equation (GPE), for the investigation of vortex solitons (VSs) in hybrid atomic–molecular Bose–Einstein condensates under the action of the stimulated Raman-induced photoassociation and square-optical-lattice potential.
+Stationary solutions of the coupled GPE system are obtained by means of the imaginary-time integration, while the temporal dynamics are simulated using the fourth-order Runge–Kutta algorithm.
+The analysis reveals stable rhombus-shaped VS shapes with topological charges m = 1 and 2 of the atomic component.
 The stability domains and spatial structure of these VSs are governed by three key parameters: the parametric-coupling strength (χ), atomic-molecular interaction strength (g12), and the optical-lattice potential depth (V0).
 By varying χ and g12, we demonstrate a structural transition where four-core rhombus-shaped VSs evolve into eight-core square-shaped modes, highlighting the nontrivial nonlinear dynamics of the system.
 This work establishes a connection between interactions of cold atoms and topologically structured matter waves in hybrid quantum systems.

 • Article Text